 The Articles of Association for IIC were formally signed on 21st March 1950, many of the founding members and fellows have since been central to furthering the field on all fronts, from refining practical techniques to defining ethical practices, as well as addressing major historical events from the 1966 Florence floods to the controversial, yet pivotal, 1974 Greenwich Lining Conference.

 Seventy years on, we had intended to mark the occasion by announcing a very special anniversary project to include the cataloguing and complete digitisation of IIC’s archives with a resulting touring exhibition.
 These projects were planned not only with public outreach in mind, but also to remind our profession of its own inspiring past.
 That, of course, was before the world ran into another big, historical event in the shape of Covid-19, upending lives and bringing personal and economic grief, imposing social distancing and also closing cultural heritage collections and sites across the globe.
-Suddenly we are a little closer to our founders in 1950, facing a world where many former certainties are now on shaky ground as we learn to work within a structure of rationing—not of food, but of travel and personal contact.
+Suddenly we are a little closer to our founders in 1950, facing a world where many former certainties are now on shaky ground as we learn to work within a structure of rationing—not of food, but of personal contact.